Mon - Fri: 7:00 AM to 7:00 PM

 • It absorbs shocks and bumps and helps you enjoy comfortable riding conditions.

 Regular service and repair of your steering and suspension systems are part of good preventative maintenance.
-Your owner’s manual usually contains a recommended schedule for preventive maintenance services, which your OEM-certified technicians at eAutoCollision.com follow.
+Your owner’s manual usually contains a recommended schedule for preventive maintenance services, which your OEM-certified technicians at waxmanoftristate.com follow.

 These trained technicians, who also are certified by the National Institute for Automotive Service Excellence (ASE), have served New York City drivers since 1999.
 They find problems while performing routine maintenance, alert you and make the repairs you agree to for a fair price.